MooersLab/EasyPyMOL/README.md

 PyMOL>roundview 0,1,firstscene.txt
 ```

 Do a `ls *.txt` to list the files in the working diretory.
 The file "firstscene.txt" should be listed.
 The default filename is "roundedview.txt".
-These file is appended with each execution of the roundview command.
+This file is appended with each execution of the roundview command.
+You may find it easier to copy the set_view line from this text file than from the command history window in PyMOL.

 Reference, License, and Copyright
 --------------------------------------------------------------------------------